Owen Newman - Counselling and Psychotherapy

 Work-related stress

-Difficulty communicating your wants and needs in an effective way.
-Avoiding confrontation even if it means your needs being overlooked.
-Difficulty saying 'no' to requests and tending to put others first although it has a negative impact on you.
+Difficulty communicating or asserting your needs or opinions, for example, avoiding confrontation or not speaking up or standing up for yourself even if it means your needs being overlooked.
+Difficulty saying 'no' and tending to put others first although it has a negative impact on you.
+Getting caught up in patterns of communication that increase conflict or barriers, for example, becoming defensive, accusing, blaming, ignoring or refusing to talk or participate.

 Self-esteem or self-confidence issues